-There are a few main causes of weight gain after gastric sleeve surgery.
+There are a few main causes of weight gain after bariatric surgery, specifically Laparoscopic Sleeve Gastrectomy (LSG).
 It’s not a question of if the appetite will return, it’s about planning and preventing overeating when the body starts to increase food intake.
 So just remember, you are not alone.

 - 1 month: 2 to 3 bites per meal